Uljibuh/Bioinformatics/README.md

 # Bioinformatics

 # DNA Sequence classifier
-* data: human genome, chipanzee genome
+* data: human genome, chipanzee genome, dog genome
-* learn hwo to working with DNA Seqeunce
+* learn hwo to working with DNA Seqeunce, 3 way to encode genome sequence.
 * train a machine learning model with human genome
 * percision, recall, F1 socre were used as accuricies.